buildwithjanhavi/SnapStation/README.md

 SnapStation is a fun, cozy, and creative digital photobooth experience built as part of vibe coding and the Christmas Hackathon 🎅🎁

-Think filters, frames, aesthetics, and main-character energy — all in one place.
+Think filters, frames, aesthetics and main-character energy all in one place.

 ✨ What is SnapStation?